ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   source of time, such as {{RFC8915}}.
 A compromised time source could thus be used to subvert such validity checks.

+# Transport Considerations {#transport}

+This specification defines the TEEP protocol as a set of messages to be exchanged between a TAM and a TEEP Agent.
+However, this specification is transport-agnostic and does not mandate use of a specific transport protocol.
+The TEEP protocol messages are signed and can be optionally encrypted at the protocol layer, providing end-to-end security independent of the underlying transport.

+Companion specifications define how TEEP messages are transported over specific protocols.
+For example, {{I-D.ietf-teep-otrp-over-http}} defines how TEEP messages are transported over HTTP/HTTPS.
+Transport specifications MUST define or reference:

+* Whether the transport provides reliability guarantees and ordered delivery
+* How message loss and retransmission are handled
+* Recovery mechanisms for mid-transaction transport failures
+* How the transport handles duplicate messages and idempotency
+* How transport-layer errors are reported to the TEEP Agent and TAM

+Implementations MUST use a transport that provides authentication of the remote endpoint and confidentiality protection of messages in flight, or provide these protections at the TEEP protocol layer.
+As discussed in
+{{RFC9397}}, the TEEP protocol uses end-to-end cryptographic protection (COSE signatures and optional encryption) to ensure that messages cannot be modified by intermediaries such as the TEEP Broker.

+The token field in TEEP messages (present in QueryRequest and Update messages) is used for request-response matching.
+As described in {{tam}}, the token MUST be unique among outstanding requests for a given device at a given TAM, but tokens MAY be reused for new requests once the previous request has received a response or timed out.
+Token reuse across multiple devices or TAMs is permitted but not required; implementations MAY choose to make tokens globally unique for audit or logging purposes.

 # Privacy Considerations {#privacy}

 Depending on